vsolovyov/blog/content/antifraud.md

 Of course, generally bot developers aimed at official servers and couldn’t care less about some anti-bot defense on free emulator servers, so we didn’t spend too much brain activity on it.
-Nevertheless, it was committed into Subversion repository with a completely unsuspicious “small fix” message.
+Nevertheless, it was committed into the Subversion repository with a completely unsuspicious “small fix” message (open source!).

 It sounds a lot like security by obscurity, as I’m writing it now.
-I am totally not an anti-fraud expert, however, it looks like it really is - we need to detect some suspicious activities, and then stop them in a way that doesn’t immediately tell fraudsters about it.
+I am not an anti-fraud expert, however, it looks like it really is - we need to detect some suspicious activities, and then stop them in a way that doesn’t immediately tell fraudsters about it.
 Why?
 To make “debugging” around our defense a much harder problem.

-For example, if we needed to do better with those bots, one way to go was to keep track about a cumulative bot time on a player’s account in a database, and ban it some time into the future.
+For example, if we needed to do better with those bots, one way to go was to keep track of a cumulative bot time on a player’s account in a database and ban it some time into the future.
 Maybe an hour or two, maybe a day, or even a week.

 There is also a technique called “shadow ban”, that’s sometimes used on forums.
-For a shadowbanned person everything looks the same, they can view everything and post comments, just their responses are not visible to anyone else (except moderators), so they’re not causing stir on forum, and do not launch attacks onto it from other places, because they do not perceive it as an attack on them.
+For a shadowbanned person everything looks the same, they can view everything and post comments, just their responses are not visible to anyone else (except moderators), so they’re not causing a stir on a forum, and do not launch attacks onto it from other places, because they do not perceive it as an attack on them.

-We could have employed something akin to shadow ban.
+We could have employed something akin to a shadow ban.
 Stop bots from interacting with other users from time to time.
 Drop their packets a lot when they’re in a battlefield, so they and their party-members end up being killed by mobs.

 I don’t think it’s always possible to employ these delayed responses - anything financial and we’re out of luck?
-I’m totally not familiar with that field, never worked at a bank or a payment processor.
+I’m not familiar with that field, never worked at a bank or a payment processor.
 Would be interesting to learn a bit about that.

 So, back to classified ads.
 They could raise their defenses a bit, and with a clever shadow ban technique (mark messages as read when a recipient logs in,